SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Data

 \subsection{TNG50 sample selection}

 We extracted samples of simulated massive SFGs from three snapshots of TNG50, corresponding to redshifts $z = 0$, 1 and 2.
-The adopted stellar mass limit of $10^{10}\ M_{\odot}$ (within 30 pkpc from the galaxy centre) was imposed to ensure sufficient resolution.
+The adopted stellar mass limit of $10^{10}\ M_{\odot}$ (within 30 pkpc from the galaxy centre) was imposed to ensure sufficient resolution as intrinsic shapes and bulge-to-total ratios for lower mass (and to some degree higher redshift) galaxies may be affected by resolution effects \citep{Zhang2022, Xu2024, Zeng2024}.
 The star-forming nature was evaluated by requiring a specific star formation rate ${\rm sSFR} \equiv \frac{\rm SFR}{M_*} > \frac{1}{3 t_{\rm H}}$, where $t_{\rm H}$ represents the Hubble time at the redshift of the galaxy.
+Our focus on SFGs over quiescent galaxies stems from our motivation to study the impact of dust, which is more prevalent in the ISM of SFGs.
 We thus obtained samples of = 521, 566 and 289 SFGs at $z = 0$, 1 and 2, respectively.
 The fact that the sample size does not rise monotonically with decreasing redshift simply reflects that, while new SFGs cross the stellar mass limit, others quench and drop below the sSFR criterion.
+We note that some galaxies, or more precisely progenitors/descendants, enter our sample at more than one redshift: 374 appear twice, and 52 appear in all three of the considered redshifts.
+We do not consider this an issue, as the time interval between selected snapshots is large compared to the relevant timescales on which the galaxies evolve (e.g., their rotation period, depletion time, or inverse of their specific star formation rate).
+For the purpose of our recovery analysis, descendants of galaxies already included at a higher redshift can thus safely be regarded as useful test objects with largely independent characteristics compared to their higher-redshift progenitor system.